9beach/analyze-sgf/README.en-US.md

 information is used, so values for `-a` options such as `maxVisits` other than `analyzeTurns` are ignored.

-If you can wait a few hours, give it very large visits and save the analysis data with `-s -a 'maxVisits:100000'`.
+If you can wait a few hours, give it very large number of visits and save the analysis data with `-s -a 'maxVisits:100000'`.
 This provides a whole new level of depth compared to using KataGo in real-time.